xuankimtran/docs-1/pages/katalon-studio/docs/bamboo-addon.md

     - "/katalon-studio/docs/bamboo%20integration/"
 description:
 ---
-The Katalon Studio for Bamboo plugin enables you to download, deploy and execute Katalon Studio tests on Bamboo CI server automatically.
-Try it free on [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220235/katalon-studio-for-bamboo).
+The Katalon DevOps for Bamboo plugin enables you to download, deploy and execute Katalon Studio tests on Bamboo CI server automatically.
+Try it free on [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220235/katalon-devops-for-bamboo).

 Prerequisites
 -------------